Kotlin/kotlinx.serialization/README.md

 * Supports Kotlin classes marked as `@Serializable` and standard collections.
 * Supports JSON, CBOR, and Protobuf formats out-of-the-box.
-* The same code works on Kotlin/JVM, Kotlin/JS and Kotlin/Native (Native support is limited for now, see below in the [corresponding section](#native)).
+* The same code works on Kotlin/JVM, Kotlin/JS and Kotlin/Native

 ## Runtime overview